ffhenkes/p2us/xtractor/xtractor/resource/README.txt

  --Show a count(*) from mongo db connected and collection defined in xtractor.properties
  #java -jar xtractor.jar GET_COLLECTION_COUNT

  --For developers use.
-Create a method in the XService and switch the implementation manually in the XMainStrategy enum.
+Create a static method in the XService and switch the implementation manually in the XMainStrategy Enum.
  #java -jar xtractor.jar QUERY idFind

   --UPDATE.
 Under development